Do you want the benefits of real estate investing but not the time and stress associated with managing a physical rental property?

 - Historically higher returns than publicly-traded REITs

-- Lower stock market correlation than publicly traded investments
+- Lower stock market correlation than publicly-traded REITs

 - Most platforms offer multiple investor tools and services

-When you are investing in prefunding notes, you are not directly investing in real estate projects per se, but rather investing in a line of credit that is used to fund loans to investors. ,
+When investing in prefunding notes, you are not directly investing in real estate projects per se but rather investing in a line of credit used to fund investors’ loans.
+Real estate prefunding is a great way to earn a higher return than you would in a CD or FDIC-insured savings account while avoiding market risk.

 Benefits of Prefunding Investing